Oxsomi/core3/docs/OxC3_tool.md

 `file header -i test.oiCA` would print the information about the file header.

 `file data -i test.oiCA` would tell about the file table for example.
 File data also needs to provide `-aes` if the source is encrypted.
 If entry is absent, it will provide a general view of the file.

 With `-e <offset or path>` a specific entry can be viewed.
 If an entry is specified, the `-o` can be used to extract that one entry into a single file (or folder).
-If this is not specified, it will show the entry as either a hexdump or plain text (if it's ascii).
+If this is not specified, it will show the file as either a hexdump or plain text (if it's ascii) or the folder's subdirectories.

+`file data` also allows the `-l` specifier for how many entries are shown.
+Normally in the log it limits to 64 lines (so for data that'd mean 64 * 64 / 2 (hex) = 2KiB per view).
+The `-s` argument can be used to set an offset of what it should show.
+An example: we have an oiCA with 128 entries but want to show the last 32; `file data -i our.oiCA -s 96 -l 32`.
+For a file entry, it would specify the byte offset and length (length is defaulted to 2KiB).
+If `-o` is used, it will binary dump the entire remainder of the file if `-l` is not specified (the remainder is the entire file size if `-s` is not specified).

 ## Encrypt